AdGuard VPN is a rare find. Here's why

 1. Proprietary protocol

-From the very outset, we resolved to develop and deploy an in-house VPN protocol instead of picking a canned solution — that’d be too easy, plus, we weren’t satisfied with existing protocols.
+From the very outset, we resolved to develop and deploy an in-house VPN protocol instead of picking a canned solution — that’d be too easy.
+Plus, we weren’t satisfied with existing protocols.
 The result has become the AdGuard VPN protocol.

-3. Choosing a DNS server
+3. Block ads and trackers with a DNS server

 4. Fastest locations

-5. Compatibility with AdGuard ad blocker
+5. Integration with AdGuard Ad Blocker

-6. QUIC support (experimental)
+6. QUIC support

 QUIC is a cutting-edge protocol that has many perks.
-The main advantage is it can improve connection quality in non-ideal conditions – for example, on mobile devices or when connecting to public Wi-Fi.
-Although the new protocol won’t affect speed when the connection is fine and stable, it will definitely make the situation better for users with slow internet.
+The main advantage is it can improve the connection quality in non-ideal conditions – for example, on mobile devices or when connecting to public Wi-Fi.
+Although the new protocol won’t affect speed when the connection is fine and stable, it will definitely make the situation better for users with slow Internet.